SiskSjet/VE-Preset-Purple/README.md

 Hey engineers,

-this is my complete environment package with a dark sky box containing purple nebula.
+today I'm finally ready to release a "big" update, but first a big thanks to [Digi](https://steamcommunity.com/id/hunterdigi/myworkshopfiles/?appid=244850&sort=score&browsefilter=myfiles&view=imagewall) for pointing out the profiler build.

-I modified enviroment lighting so dark spots on planet, asteroids and ships should be darker.
+In this update, among other things, I've improved directional lighting and the resulting shadows Eye Adaptation to better match my sun intensity, and I've adjusted Bloom a bit more.

-Bloom is slightly reduced and instead of removing dirt on the screen, I reduced it and adjusted the color to the lense flares.
-Now it should be less annoying.
+* * *

-The sun is completely redone.
-The sun disk is a bit smaller, but with several custom beams in different colors.
-A light blue glow completes this.
+This is my complete environment package with a dark sky box containing purple nebula, modified environment lighting and custom sun rays and flares.

-In addition to the sun I create hexagon lense flares that fits nicely with the "dirt on screen".
+If you do not like the Skybox or you do not want modified sun rays, check out the collection above.
+It includes  Skybox, Sun and Environment as seperate mods.
+They can be combined so that you can build your Skybox to your liking.

 **This Sky Box does not contain a Speed Mod.**